openstack-archive/kiloeyes/README.md

     ./run_tests.sh -c

-If the command runs successfully, then set of files will be created in the root directory named covhtml.
+If the command runs successfully, a set of files will be created in the root directory named covhtml.
 Open up the index.html from a browser to see the summary of the unit test coverage and the details.